JPRodrigues-gh/housing-sales-price-prediction-dashboard/README.md

 * A page indicating your project hypothesis(es) and how you validated it across the project.
 * A technical page displaying your model performance.
 If you deployed an ML pipeline, you have to display your pipeline steps.

+### Page 1: Quick project summary
+* Quick project summary
+	* Project Terms & Jargon
+	* Describe Project Dataset
+	* State Business Requirements

+### Page 2: Customer Base Churn Study
+* Before the analysis, we knew we wanted this page to answer business requirement 1, but we couldn't know in advance which plots would need to be displayed.
+* After data analysis, we agreed with stakeholders that the page will:
+	* State business requirement 1
+	* Checkbox: data inspection on customer base (display the number of rows and columns in the data, and display the first ten rows of the data)
+	* Display the most correlated variables to churn and the conclusions
+	* Checkbox: Individual plots showing the churn levels for each correlated variable
+	* Checkbox: Parallel plot using Churn and correlated variables

+### Page 3: Prospect Churnometer
+* State business requirement 2
+* Set of widgets inputs, which relates to the prospect profile.
+Each set of inputs is related to a given ML task to predict prospect Churn, Tenure and Cluster.
+* "Run predictive analysis" button that serves the prospect data to our ML pipelines, and predicts if the prospect will churn or not, if so, when.
+It also shows to which cluster the prospect belongs and the cluster's profile.
+For the churn and tenure predictions, the page will inform the associated probability for churning and for tenure level.

+### Page 4: Project Hypothesis and Validation
+* Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
+After the data analysis, we can report that:
+* 1 - We suspect customers are churning with low tenure levels
+	* Correct.
+The correlation study at Churned Customer Study supports that.
+* 2 -  A customer survey showed our customers appreciate fibre Optic.
+	* A churned user typically has Fiber Optic, as demonstrated by a Churned Customer Study.
+The insight will be taken to the survey team for further discussions and investigations.

+### Page 5: Predict Property Sale Price
+* Considerations and conclusions after the pipeline is trained
+* Present ML pipeline steps
+* Feature importance
+* Pipeline performance

 ## Unfixed Bugs
 * You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.